top of page

 Understand the factors driving your desire for a career change or business start-up, and ensure that you actually want to take the step.
 If you aren’t committed, chances are the transition will be painful and not a great success.

 => Get your finances in order.
-If you are planning a transition, ahead of time, could you put some money away for a few years to finance your training/start-up?
+If you are planning a transition ahead of time, could you put some money away for a few years to finance your training/start-up?
 How long will the transition take?

 Put a plan together and see how much you will need to live on while you may not be earning.
-You may want to rearrange some of your finances – e.g. fix the mortgage, take some equity from your property, cash in some premium bonds – or maybe your partner can take more of the responsibility for a while.
+You may want to rearrange some of your finances – e.g., fix the mortgage, take some equity from your property, or cash in some premium bonds – or maybe your partner can take more of the responsibility for a while.
 This step is really important; it will aid your confidence about the transition and make you feel more certain during a period of uncertainty.
-Maybe you could go part-time in your current role, to ease the transition.
+Maybe you could go part-time in your current role to ease the transition.

 => Enlist support.
 Let all your family and friends know about your career plans and ask for their support.

-When you are making a major change, you need positive, possibility-minded people on your side, and to keep the fear-mongers at bay: they are the ones who will never choose to live their dream lives; it doesn’t mean that you shouldn’t.
+When you are making a major change, you need positive, possibility-minded people on your side to keep the fear-mongers at bay: they are the ones who will never choose to live their dream lives; it doesn’t mean that you shouldn’t.
 What’s really important is that your partner is onboard.
 If they are, you will have someone readily available to refocus you when your doubts creep in.

 These are just a few examples you can implement yourself to make changing careers as easy as possible.
 It can be daunting, particularly if it's your first career transition, but it is another part of this thing we call life which can bring so much positive change.